Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### CreateSliceX CreateSliceY CreateSliceZ

 Slices the molecule in part.
 This can allow seeing inside the molecule.
 The position of the slice is controlled with DebugA.
 To get good results, disable "Skip Using Definitive Hit Optim".
 The performance of this option is not optimized.
+Does not work correctly with cartoon edges.

 #### CreateSlabX CreateSlabY CreateSlabZ

 Creates a slab from the molecule.
 This can allow seeing inside the molecule.
 The position of the slab is controlled with DebugA.
 To get good results disable "Skip Using Definitive Hit Optim".
 Unoptimized performance.
+Does not work correctly with cartoon edges.

 #### DontAllowResetRaymarch